Andron00e/CLIPForImageClassification/README.md

 # CLIPForImageClassification

-While standard image models train an image feature extractor and a linear classifier to predict some label, [CLIP](https://arxiv.org/abs/2103.00020) jointly trains an image encoder and a text encoder to predict the correct pairings of a batch of (image, text) training examples.
+While standard image models train an image feature extractor and a linear classifier to predict the probability distribution over class labels, [CLIP](https://arxiv.org/abs/2103.00020) jointly trains an image encoder and a text encoder to predict the correct pairings of a batch of (image, text) training examples.
 At test time the learned text encoder synthe- sizes a zero-shot linear classifier by embedding the names or descriptions of the